Capital punishment in California: Criticisms

 In 2021, the California Committee on Revision of Penal Code unanimously voted to recommend that the Legislature to abolish capital punishment in the state.
 A staff justified the vote by issuing a memorandum that states that "[e]liminating the death penalty is a critical step towards creating a fair and equitable justice system for all in California, as the ultimate punishment is plagued by legal, racial, bureaucratic, financial, geographic, and moral problems that have proven intractable."

-In 2003, the Los Angeles Police Department arrested a young man Juan Catalan after a 16-year-old girl was shot dead.
-Catalan was sentenced to death after a witness stated that he looked like the killer.
-Catalan was exonerated when a documentary used footage from the taping of the HBO sitcom Curb Your Enthusiasm showing him seated at a Dodgers game at the time of the murder, thus confirming his alibi.